-The Jury is composed of 7 young people from Pompidou Group member States.
-They are identified by the Secretariat of the Pompidou Group based on proposals received from the member State's representatives as well as the non-governmental organisations that work with young people across Europe and other parts of the world.
+The Jury is composed of seven young people from Pompidou Group Member States.
+They are identified by the Secretariat of the Pompidou Group based on proposals received from the Member States' representatives, as well as from non-governmental organisations which work with young people.
+They are aged between 16 and 21 years at the time of their appointment,